Embassy of Peru, Washington, D.C.: Residence

 The Residence of the Ambassador is Battery Terrill, a Colonial Revival-styled mansion and 25-acre estate of wooded land adjoining Rock Creek Park located in Northwest Washington, D.C.

 On April 20, 2022, a shooting broke out at the residence after a man broke into the estate, being fatally shot by the United States Secret Service in response.

+Embassy of Peru in Washington, D.C.